 See the summary of the best food to try in Bucharest below.
 This is a quick guide for you when searching for what to eat in Bucharest.

-And when you scroll down, I include a more extended explanation for each food and the best restaurants in Bucharest to try these specialities.
-And I included photos so you know what each food looks like.
+And when you scroll down, I include a more extended explanation for each food and the best restaurants in Bucharest to try these specialties.
+And I included photos, so you know what each food looks like.

 Here is a quick summary of the 25 best food in Bucharest: